AndrewBubnov/input-autocomplete/README.md

-Simple virtualization component for render long lists of various height content.
+Autocomplete component for async data fetching (referenced by Google Chrome)

 Created by Andrew Bubnov